ApiLogicServer/Docs/docs/index.md

 API Logic Server **differentiates** from traditional approaches:

-* Unlike Frameworks, API Logic Server creates **complete microservices** (APIs and App in a customizable project), **including logic automation.**.
-You're ready to run.
+* Unlike Frameworks, API Logic Server creates **complete microservices** (APIs and App in a customizable project), **including logic automation.**  You're ready to run.
 With frameworks, you're ready to code -- weeks-to-months of complex development.

 * Unlike Low Code, API Logic Server provides **logic automation,** and preserves the **framework flexibility.**  With Low Code, you have to code your logic, quite likely in a non-standard IDE.